exercism/javascript/reference/implementing-a-concept-exercise.md

 The file should contain both general and task-specific "hints".
 These hints should be enough to unblock almost any student.
 They might link to the docs of the functions that need to be used.

+The hints should not spell out the solution, but instead point to a resource describing the solution (e.g. linking to documentation for the function to use).

 ## Step 4: add .docs/after.md (optional)

 Once the student completes the exercise they will be shown this file, which should provide them with a summary of what the exercise aimed to teach.
 This document can also link to any additional resources that might be interesting to the student in the context of the exercise.